codesport/fitness-club-dao/README.md

 3. Governor Contract

 ## How it's made
-The frontend uses React.
-The CSS classes were from a old, open sourced WordPress theme based on Bootstrap 3.

 On the backend, it relies upon node, Express.js, bash, and heavily upon Hardhat libraries which are called directly by Express.
 Javascript and RegEx are used to sanitize user inputs to conform with smart contract name conventions.